AMD Instinct MI300X workload optimization

 /path/to/model --dtype float16 -tp 2 --port 8001 &

-vLLM on ROCm supports three different attention backends, each suitable for different use cases and performance requirements:
+vLLM on ROCm supports two attention backends, each suitable for different use cases and performance requirements:

 • Triton Flash Attention - For benchmarking, run vLLM scripts at least once as a warm-up step so Triton can perform auto-tuning before collecting benchmarking numbers.
 This is the default setting.